cysouw/pandoc-ling/readme.md

 The following global options are available with `pandoc-ling`.
 These can be added to the [Pandoc metadata](https://pandoc.org/MANUAL.html#metadata-blocks).
 An example of such metadata can be found at the bottom of this `readme` in the form of a YAML-block.
 Pandoc allows for various methods to provide metadata (see the link above).

 - **`formatGloss`** (boolean, default `false`): should all interlinear examples be consistently formatted?
 If you use this option, you can simply use capital letters for abbreviations in the gloss, and they will be changed to small caps.
 The source line is set to italics, and the translations is put into single quotes.
 - **`xrefSuffixSep`** (string, defaults to no-break-space): When cross references have a suffix, how should the separator be formatted?
-The defaults 'no-break-space' is a safe options, but I personally like a 'thin space' better (Unicode `U+2009`), but symbol does not work with many fonts, and might lead to errors.
+The defaults 'no-break-space' is a safe options.
+I personally like a 'narrow no-break space' better (Unicode `U+202F`), but this symbol does not work with all fonts, and might thus lead to errors.
 For Latex typesetting, all space-like symbols are converted to a Latex thin space `\,`.
 - **`restartAtChapter`** (boolean, default `false`): should the counting restart for each chapter?
-Actually, when `true` this setting will restart the counting at the highest heading level, which for various output formats can be set by the Pandoc option `top-level-division`.
-Depending on your Latex setup, an explicit entry `top-level-division: chapter` might be necessary in your metadata.
+  * Actually, when `true` this setting will restart the counting at the highest heading level, which for various output formats can be set by the Pandoc option `top-level-division`.
+  * The id of each example will now be of the form `ex:CHAPTER.NUMBER` to resolve any clashes when the same number appears in different chapter.
+  * Depending on your Latex setup, an explicit entry `top-level-division: chapter` might be necessary in your metadata.
 - **`addChapterNumber`** (boolean, default `false`): should the chapter (= highest heading level) number be added to the number of the example?
-In most formats this automatically implies `restartAtChapter: true`.
+When setting this to `true` any setting of `restartAtChapter` will be ignored.
 In most Latex situations this only works in combination with a `documentclass: book`.
 - **`latexPackage`** (one of: `linguex`, `gb4e`, `langsci-gb4e`, `expex`, default `linguex`): Various options for converting examples to Latex packages that typeset linguistic examples.
 None of the conversions works perfectly, though in should work in most normal situations (think 90%-plus).
 It might be necessary to first convert to `Latex`, correct the output, and then typeset separately with a latex compiler like `xelatex`.
 Using the direct option insider Pandoc might also work in many situations.
 Export to **`beamer`** seems to work reasonably well with the `gb4e` package.
 All others have artefacts or errors.

 ### Local options